TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-09-16-why-software-articles-must-be-ci-tested.md

 tweet: "New Post on my Blog: Why Softare Articles Must be CI tested          #sustainability"
 tweet_image: "/assets/images/posts/2019/tested-article/covered.png"

+deprecated_since: "May 2021"
+deprecated_message: "In the end, testing articles required so much work to be useful.
+I will let testing for book content, so updates can be released more easily.
+And the book of life will be prolonged :)."
 ---

 Do you know [Awesome lists](https://github.com/sindresorhus/awesome)?
 If not, go to check them.
 They collect best sources about a certain topic.
 When I try to learn something new, I usually start on Github looking for "awesome <technology>".
 I recommend at least briefly to check them.